joeatbayes/interpolator/readme.md

          easily reload.  eg:  -loopDelay=30 will cause the system to reprocess the input files once every 30 seconds.
          When not set the system will run once and quit.
+  -recurseDir=yes - When set to yes the system will recursively walk
+         all directories contained in the -in directory and process every file that matches the glob patttern.
+If not set will only walk the named directory.
+When recurseDir is set to yes then it will create directories in the output directory that mirror the input directory path whenever a matching input file is found.
 ```

 * The command above assumes that you have built the interpolate executable as described in the build section below.
 It also assumes that you have added the interpolate executable to the search path.